Ability of error correlations to improve the performance of variational quantum algorithms: Cost function landscape noise susceptibility

 \section{Cost function landscape noise susceptibility}

-In this appendix we compute the derivative of the cost function landscape (at fixed parameters) of QAOA, as obtained with a circuit that is acted upon by our fluctuator models, to the local error probability $p$ at $p=0$.
+Here, we analytically compute $\chi$ [\eq{dhdp}], the derivative of the cost function landscape $\tilde C$ [\eq{cost_function_landscape}] (at fixed variational parameters) to the local error probability $p$ at $p=0$.
+The only assumption on $\tilde C$ is that it is obtained using a circuit that is acted upon by our fluctuator models with noise parameters $p$ and $\kappa$ (Figs.~\ref{fig:error_model},~\ref{fig:error_model_spatial}).

 Let us first consider a single fluctuator $f$.
-Denote the noise realizations of that fluctuator by the bistring $b^f$.
+Denote the noise realizations of that fluctuator by the bit string $b^f$.
 Computing the derivative of \eq{pb}, we find